taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-Last but not least, in your component you could retrieve the error object in your connect higher-order component and display with React's [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/) an error message when an error occurs.
+Last but not least, in your component you can retrieve the error object in your connect higher-order component and display with React's [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/) an error message in case of an error in the state.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~